*All forms required for Honors contracts can be found on the Forms section of the UHP website.

 This contract will allow the student and faculty member to create an Honors experience in any lecture and/or laboratory course.
 The student initiates this application procedure by discussing the possibility with the instructor.
-Honors contracts must involve a full-time faculty member.
-However, graduate students or part-time instructors could be involved in an Honors contract if a full-time faculty member provided supervision and endorses the contract.
+Honors contracts must involve a faculty member.
+However, graduate students could be involved in an Honors contract if a faculty member provides supervision and endorses the contract.

 Faculty-initiated Honors contract

 For this contract, faculty members announce the opportunity for more than one student to pursue Honors Credit in a Regular or Majors Course.
 Students may have unique assignments/expectations or the instructor may plan a group effort